The Prodigy: The Day Is My Enemy (2010–2015)

-On 12 January 2015, the Prodigy released "Nasty" as the lead single off their upcoming album along with the title track on 26 January 2015.
+On 12 January 2015, The Prodigy released "Nasty" as the lead single from their upcoming album along with the title track on 26 January 2015.
 Howlett found that "violent is the word that keeps on coming up" when describing the album.
 The entire recording process took almost six years taking in a number of studios and a few restarts to establish that "angry, energetic sound".
-Unlike previous efforts The Day Is My Enemy became a band-album where Flint and Maxim worked in tandem with Howlett.
+Unlike previous efforts, The Day Is My Enemy became a band-album where Flint and Maxim worked in tandem with Howlett.
 This created a degree of friction although Flint noted that "four years ago we sat down and talked about where the next album was gonna go, and we knew we had to bust out the most 'band' album we could create".

 The band played at Future Music Festival Australia in February–March 2015 and toured Germany and France in April 2015 and the UK in May 2015.
 They also performed at the Rock Werchter, Rock am Ring/Rock im Park, Benicàssim and Isle of Wight festivals.

-On 23 February 2015, the Prodigy released "Wild Frontier" as the second single off their upcoming album The Day Is My Enemy after announcing it three days earlier.
-The Stop-motion animation was directed by the Dutch filmmaker Mascha Halberstad and animator Elmer Kaan.
-The Cover Art was designed by Austrian artist and designer Moritz Resl.
-In May 2015, the Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.
+On 23 February 2015, The Prodigy released "Wild Frontier" as the second single from their upcoming album The Day Is My Enemy after announcing it three days earlier.
+The stop-motion animation video was directed by the Dutch filmmaker Mascha Halberstad and animator Elmer Kaan.
+The cover art was designed by Austrian artist and designer Moritz Resl.
+In May 2015, The Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.